jango2015/jango_dotnetCoreEF/README.md

 # jango_dotnetCoreEF
-dotnet core with ef  for mysql
+dotnet core with ef  for sqllist

-dotnet core with dapper for mysql
+dotnet core with multiple db